 - The child is still and always responsible for how much and whether to eat the foods offered by the parent.

 Based on what the child can do, not on how old s/he is, parents guide the child’s transition from nipple feeding through semi-solids, then thick-and-lumpy food, to finger food at family meals.

-Fundamental to parents’ jobs is trusting children to decide how much and whether to eat.
-If parents do their jobs with feeding, children do their jobs with eating:
+Fundamental to parents’ jobs is trusting children to determine how much and whether to eat from what parents provide.
+When parents do their jobs with feeding, children do their jobs with eating:

 Parents’ feeding jobs:

-- Be considerate of children’s food inexperience without catering to likes and dislikes
+- Be considerate of children’s lack of food experience without catering to likes and dislikes.

 Children’s eating jobs: